The Connection Between Sleep Deprivation And Depression

 Depression and sleep deprivation can have similar symptoms.
 However, the effects can be more pronounced when the two are present simultaneously.
 Daytime sleepiness can cause difficulties in daily life in the same way as depression.
 With the two compounding concerns, difficulties may be amplified.
 For many individuals living with sleep deprivation and depression, the symptoms can feel never-ending.

-For instance, someone unable to sleep well might struggle with focusing on work.
+For instance, someone who has difficulty falling asleep might struggle with focusing on work.
 They may already be having difficulty getting to work due to depression.
 A lack of sleep may make it even more challenging to communicate with others, control emotions, and feel motivated to perform self-care.

 With so many symptoms compiling simultaneously, an overlap between sleep deprivation and depression can be draining.
 However, there are ways to improve your sleep and depression.